-- Julian was an awesome travel companion and sherpa, pushing me in the wheelchair through airports and New York City.
+- Julian was an awesome travel companion and sherpa, carrying luggage and pushing me in the wheelchair through airports and New York City.

 - Being back in New Jersey for the first time in over a decade, over thirty years since I moved to the west coast, was surreal.
 Everything felt simultaneously familiar and totally alien to me.
 Seeing my family, and providing them the opportunity to see me and Julian, was a very good thing, and they were very kind and generous hosts.

 - The day of the show, my Uncle drove us into Manhattan, stopping for a view of the city from the Jersey side of the Hudson River, and then onward, under the river through the Lincoln Tunnel, emerging into an all-out assault on the senses.
 Our hotel, directly across from Madison Square Garden, was a mere four blocks east and about six blocks south, but it took us nearly an hour thanks to dense traffic and interminable one-way streets.
 We were dropped off hurriedly, goodbyes were rushed, and this was still just the beginning.